-The size and layout of a keyboard is no doubt one the first things to be considered when buying a mechanical keyboard.
+The size and layout of a keyboard are no doubt one of the first things to be considered when buying a mechanical keyboard.
 Generally, the size of a keyboard can be categorized into 4 groups.
-Full-sized, tenkeyless (80%), compact(65%), 20% numpad and ergonomic keyboards.
+Full-sized, tenkeyless (80%), compact(65%), 20% Numpad and ergonomic keyboards.

 It should not be any surprise that the full-sized keyboard has all the keys you would expect to find on a keyboard.
 You get all the function keys, the full Numpad, arrow clusters, etcetera.
 Full-sized keyboards are quite big and they are a little more expensive than other smaller keyboards.

 The compact or the 65% keyboard comes in a smaller size.
 These mini keyboards are gaining massive popularity.
-What you will get on this keyboard are the alpha keys, the number rows, and modifiers only, however, Varmilo’s 65% keyboard has all the functions same as TKL keyboard.
-You could use some Varmilo own shortcut keys to realise those functions.
+What you will get on this keyboard are the alpha keys, the number rows, and modifiers only, however, Varmilo’s 65% keyboard has all the functions same as the TKL keyboard.
+You could use some of Varmilo’s own shortcut keys to realizing those functions.
 They are very portable and relatively cheap.